ibrahimsamed/blog_sayfasi/README.md

-This is a [Next.js](https://nextjs.org/) project. final version you can access via https://vercel.com/ibrahimsamed/blog-sayfasi
+This is a [Next.js](https://nextjs.org/) project. final version you can access via https://vercel.com/ibrahimsamed/blog-sayfasi.
+I did this web project with I learned from mehmet Pekcan.

 ## Getting Started